marghqx/marghqx/README.md

 ## Hi there 👋

-<h1 align="center">👩‍💻 Hey, I'm [Your Name]!</h1>
+<h1 align="center">👩‍💻 Hey, I'm Marta!</h1>

 <p align="center">
-🎓 Computer Science student at <b>[Your University]</b>
+🎓 Computer Science student at <b>Warsaw University of Life Sciences</b>
-🚀 Passionate about programming, AI, and web development
+🚀 Passionate about programming, game design, software development, AI, and web technologies.
 💡 Always learning and exploring new technologies
 </p>

 ---

 ## 🌿 About Me

-Hey there! 👋 I'm [Your Name], a Computer Science student with a passion for technology and software development.
-I love building applications, analyzing data, and diving into new programming languages.
-I'm always looking for exciting challenges and opportunities to collaborate on innovative projects.
+Hey there!👋 I'm Marta, a Computer Science student interested in technology and personal growth.
+I'm looking for opportunities to gain practical experience and improve my skills in software development.
+I enjoy working on applications, analyzing data, and learning new programming languages.
+I'm always open to new exciting challenges and collaborating on innovative projects.

+Hey there!👋 I'm Marta, a Computer Science student with a curiosity that often leads me down random rabbit holes 🐇 — whether it's diving into code, breaking things, or just figuring out how stuff works.
+I'm looking for opportunities to gain practical experience and improve my software development skills .
+I enjoy tinkering with code, analyzing data, and exploring new programming languages to see what breaks (and hopefully, fix it!) 🔍.
+I'm always open to a challenge and eager to collaborate on innovative projects! 💡

 If you have something interesting – don't hesitate to reach out! ✉️